rolandholik/BT-sphinx-docs/source/installation.rst

 Getting the kernel code
 ~~~~~~~~~~~~~~~~~~~~~~~

-You have to firstly acquire the kernel source code with the :term:`TSEM`
+Acquire the kernel source code with the :term:`TSEM` patches.
+This can be done
-patches.
-This can be done in following ways:
+in following ways:

-    - You can download the source code from the official linux kernel git
+    - Download the source code from the official linux kernel git
       repository and apply the TSEM patches manually from linux kernel mailing
       list. (https://blog.reds.ch/?p=1814 can serve as a good guide for that)

-    - Or more preferably you can clone the kernel provided by the Quixote
+    - Or more preferably clone the kernel provided by the Quixote
       project: https://github.com/Quixote-Project/TSEM
       Like so: :code:`git clone --depth 1 --all <most recent kernel version> https://github.com/Quixote-Project/TSEM`

 <most recent kernel version> being the most recent kernel version available
-in the :term:`TSEM` repository.
+in the :term:`TSEM` repos.
 For example at the time of writing it would be:

 .. code-block:: console